Albert0i/mern_stack_course_part_1/fronttest/README.md

 As a good practice:
 1. Slices are placed under `features` folders;
-2. Components (always start with capital letter) and other UI related things are placed under `components` folder;
+2. Components, which always start with capital letter, are placed under `components` folder;
 3. Application specific stuffs are placed under `app` folder.

 First of all, create `apiSlice.js` and import `createApi` and `fetchBaseQuery` into it.